IBM/ibmi-oss-docs/docs/yum/README.md

 **What if I am on IBM i 7.1?**

 With the exception of a handful of packages (including Node.js), much of the software will still work, but IBM i 7.2+ is the target for this beta.
+Packages that are delivered for IBM i 7.1 may be rebuilt to only support IBM i 7.2+ without notice.